Our getting started pages will guide you through your first steps.

 Scratch is loved by children and adults the world over.
 For many, Scratch is their first introduction to programming from around age 8 and up.

 You can integrate micro:bit into your Scratch projects, turning your micro:bit into a physical game controller, paintbrush, digital scoreboard or more.
-You’ll need a laptop or computer with Bluetooth and Scratch Link installed, then follow the links below to get started or explore our Scratch projects.
+You’ll need a Windows or macOS (version 10/11) computer with Bluetooth and Scratch Link installed or a Chromebook or mobile device to install the Android app.
+You can then follow the links below to get started or explore our Scratch projects.

 There’s a huge community of people making tools for programming and interacting with the micro:bit which means you can program your micro:bit in Python, C++ and other languages, including other block editors.